evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Preliminaries

 \subsection{Event-based classification methods}

-Several classification models have been designed to capture the temporal evolution of events, going from SNNs and graph-based convolutional networks \cite{bi2019} to asynchronous event processing \cite{messikommer2020asynet}.
-In this subsection, we examine two learning models associated with the previously reviewed representations \cite{gehrig2019est, messikommer2020asynet} and summarize other relevant classification models.
+Several models have been designed to capture the temporal evolution of events, including SNNs, graph-based convolutional networks \cite{bi2019} and asynchronous event processing \cite{messikommer2020asynet}.
+In this subsection, we examine two learning models associated with the previously reviewed representations \cite{gehrig2019est, messikommer2020asynet} and summarize the other relevant classification models.

-For end-to-end representations learning of asynchronous event-based data, in \cite{gehrig2019est} the EST feeds an adapted CNN with a ResNet-34 as a backbone.
-It uses a fully connected layer to detect the processed features and a softmax activation function to assign the probabilistic distribution to each class.
-This architecture has been used for object recognition (N-Caltech101 dataset \cite{orchard2015convertingdatasets}) and gesture recognition (DVS 128 Gesture Dataset \cite{amir2017ibm}).
-E.g., in \cite{verschae2023eventgesturefer}, the method achieved an accuracy of 93.82\% for event-based gesture recognition.
+For end-to-end representation learning of asynchronous event-based data, in \cite{gehrig2019est} EST feeds a CNN with ResNet-34 as backbone.
+It uses a fully connected layer to detect processed features and a softmax activation function to assign a probabilistic distribution to each class.
+This architecture has been used for object recognition (e.g. in the N-Caltech101 dataset \cite{orchard2015convertingdatasets}) and gesture recognition (e.g. the DVS128 Gesture Dataset \cite{amir2017ibm}).
+In \cite{verschae2023eventgesturefer}, the method achieved 93.82\% accuracy in event-based gesture recognition.

-A second method is Asynchronous Sparse Convolutional Networks (Asynet) \cite{messikommer2020asynet}, where a sparse representation of events and a Sub-manifold Sparse Convolutional (SSC) Network is learned.
-This method exploits the spatio-temporal sparsity of event data in classical convolutional architectures by reducing the computational power required in these tasks and asynchronously processing the events.
+A second method is Asynchronous Sparse Convolutional Networks (Asynet) \cite{messikommer2020asynet}, in which a sparse representation of events and a Sub-manifold Sparse Convolutional (SSC) network are learned.
+This method exploits spatio-temporal sparsity in classical convolutional architectures by reducing computational power and processing events asynchronously.
 The authors described two variants: \textit{Dense} and \textit{Sparse}.
-Both variants perform asynchronous processing of the sparse representation; however, they differ in that the first uses a traditional CNN, while the second uses the novel SSC network. \cite{verschae2023eventgesturefer} reports that, on the DVS128 Gestures dataset, the Asynet architecture outperforms end-to-end representational learning method \cite{gehrig2019est} in gesture recognition, achieving 94.66\% accuracy versus 93.82\%.
-According to the authors, this is mainly due to the novel SSR and the SSC network for asynchronous events; however, this method has a high inference time.
+Both variants process sparse representations asynchronously but differ in that the first uses a traditional CNN, whereas the second uses the SSC network. \cite{verschae2023eventgesturefer} reports that on the DVS128 Gestures dataset, the Asynet architecture outperforms end-to-end representational learning method \cite{gehrig2019est} in gesture recognition, achieving 94.66\% accuracy versus 93.82\%.
+According to the authors, this is mainly due to the SSR and SSC networks for asynchronous events; however, this method has high inference time.